tburch/dropwizard-extras/dropwizard-extras-view/dropwizard-extras-view-handlebars/README.md

 		bootstrap.addBundle(new ViewBundle());
 	}

-Once enabled, Handlebars views can be rendered like all other [Dropwizard Views](http://dropwizard.codahale.com/manual/views/).
+Once added to your Bootstrap, Handlebars views can be rendered like all other [Dropwizard Views](http://www.dropwizard.io/manual/views/).